lfromanini/smartcd/README.md

 If `cd` is called with partial (case insensitive) folder name, **smartcd** will try the best options in filesystem and in the database file.
 For faster search on filesystem, `fd` will be used, fallbacking to [find](https://linux.die.net/man/1/find) if `fd` is not installed.

 Besides of helping navigating paths, `smartcd` comes bundled with an additional feature.
-If exists a file called `.on_entry.smartcd.sh` or `.on_leave.smartcd.sh`, if will execute it contents at entering or leaving the given folder.
+If exists a file called `.on_entry.smartcd.sh` or `.on_leave.smartcd.sh`, they will be executed at entering (`source .on_entry.smartcd.sh`) or leaving (`source .on_leave.smartcd.sh`) the given folder.
 For example in a python project folder, create the files as below:

 ```bash
 # on entry